“It’s all about cross-border business within Asia context, begins with Labuan Company……….”

 How To Start Import and Export Business in Malaysia

-The program of ASEAN integration presents on open door to a young and untapped market of 630 million population.
-Starting an import and export business in Malaysia becomes more and more rewarding, both in terms of profit and tax efficiency with Labuan low tax structure of only 3% net profit or pay RM20,000 flat fee.
-It is a huge market and most of the market are still underdeveloped, the multitude of opportunities waiting for you!
+The program of ASEAN integration presents an open door to a young and untapped market of 630 million population.
+Starting an import and export business in Malaysia becomes more and more rewarding, both in terms of profit and tax efficiency with Labuan low tax structure of only 3% net profit.
+It is a huge market and most of the market is still underdeveloped, the multitude of opportunities waiting for you!

 Labuan Company is perfect for import and export business in Malaysia, with these main reasons:

 a.
-It is an business international entity offers low tax regime and easy manage, located within ASEAN region
+It is a business international entity offers low tax regime and easily manage, located within ASEAN region

 b.
 You can stay in Malaysia + business be protected by Malaysian law

 c.
-Cost are affordable compare to Hong Kong and Singapore companies
+Cost is affordable compare to Hong Kong and Singapore companies

 There are many types of Import/Export Businesses you can explore:

 a) Becoming an export management company (EMC): An EMC handles export operations for a domestic company that wants to sell its product overseas but doesn’t know how.
-The EMC does it all by hiring dealers, distributors and representatives; handling advertising, marketing and promotions; overseeing marketing and packaging or re-packaging, arranging shipping, and sometimes arranging financing.
+The EMC does it all by hiring dealers, distributors and representatives; handling advertising, marketing, and promotions; overseeing marketing and packaging or re-packaging, arranging to ship, and sometimes arranging to finance.
 EMC may have its own brand of merchandises to sell and seek out the right buyers.

 b) Becoming an export trading company (ETC): An ETC identifies what foreign buyers want to spend their money on and source the right domestic suppliers who are willing to export.
 An ETC sometimes takes the title to the goods and sometimes works on a commission basis.